a904guy/API-Openvpn-Proxy-Server/README.md

 # API-Openvpn-Proxy-Server
-An application to spin up a OpenVPN and Proxy Server and manage, change, restart it from a HTTP API
+An application to spin up a OpenVPN Server and Proxy Server, then manage, change, restart it from a HTTP API